 Anticipated future cash flows and terminal value for each reporting unit - The income approach to determining fair value relies on the timing and estimates of future cash flows, including an estimate of terminal value.
-The projections use management's estimates of economic and market conditions over the

-• projected period including growth rates in revenues and estimates of expected changes in operating margins.
+The projections use management's estimates of economic and market conditions over the projected period including growth rates in revenues and estimates of expected changes in operating margins.
 Our projections of future cash flows are subject to change as actual results are achieved that differ from those anticipated.
 Because management frequently updates its projections, we would expect to identify on a timely basis any significant differences between actual results and recent estimates.
+A 10% decrease in estimated future cash flows used by us in our analysis would reduce the fair value of the EMEA reporting unit by approximately 5%.

 Selection of an appropriate discount rate - The income approach requires the selection of an appropriate discount rate, which is based on a weighted average cost of capital analysis.
 The discount rate is affected by changes in short-term interest rates and long-term yield as well as variances in the typical capital structure of marketplace participants.
 The discount rate is determined based on assumptions that would be used by marketplace participants, and for that reason, the capital structure of selected marketplace participants was used in the weighted average cost of capital analysis.
 Given the current volatile economic conditions, it is possible that the discount rate will fluctuate in the near term.
+A 1% increase in the discount rate would reduce the fair value of the EMEA reporting unit by approximately 3%.

 Selection of an appropriate multiple - The market approach requires the selection of an appropriate multiple to apply to revenues or EBITDA based on comparable guideline company or transaction multiples.
 It is often difficult to identify companies or transactions with a similar profile in regards to revenue, geographic operations, risk profile and other factors.
 Given the current volatile economic conditions, it is possible that multiples of guideline companies will fluctuate in the near term.
+A decrease of 10% of the revenue and EBITDA multiples applied in our analysis would reduce the fair value of the EMEA reporting unit by approximately 5%.